ByteFoundryAU/awesome-bytefoundry/expanding-raid-using-arecacli.md

 <pre>vsf info</pre>
 Assuming you had a capacity of 26000G and are adding a 2T disk (i.e 2000G), you would now modify the volume with the larger capacity as follows:
 <pre>vsf modify vol=1 capacity=28000</pre>
 This will take some time, but considerably less time than the raid expansion.
+Monitor progress with the `vsf info` command.

 Alternatively you could create a new volume - which would present to the OS as a second disk - using `vsf create...`